2026-03-01

 Security & Governance Layer

 Security at scale is not optional.
-We enforce it through multiple layers so that individual teams do not need to think about it.
+Enforcing it through multiple layers means individual teams do not need to think about it.

 OIDC for AWS Authentication